 Aside from his own personal pain at losing Lara to a human, her union with Cregennan derailed the elves’ carefully laid plans for fulfilling the prophecy.

 In the Aen Elle world, Ciri becomes frustrated with how long her task is taking and accuses Avallac’h of cheating her.
 When she mentions that Auberon said she has Lara’s eyes, he snaps:

 “‘…Oh, I know, I see who you are.
 You are not the daughter of Lara.
 You are the daughter of Cregennan.
 You are a thoughtless, arrogant, selfish Dh’oine, a simply perfect representative of your race, who understands nothing, and must ruin and destroy, besmirch by touch alone, denigrate and defile by thought alone.
 Your ancestor stole my love from me, took her away from me, selfishly and arrogantly took Lara from me.
 But I shall not permit you, O his worthy daughter, to take the memory of her from me.”

 Although elves might not experience love the same way as humans, it’s clear that Avallac’h cared about Lara.
 Moreover, her abandoning Avallac’h for a human, a race he views as inferior, is painful and still affects him.

 Avallac’h in Witcher 3

 Avallac’h’s storyline in Witcher 3 deviates slightly from the book lore.
-In the game, Avallac’h’s imprisonment of Ciri and attempts to get her pregnant by Auberin is mentioned only briefly.
+In the game, Avallac’h’s imprisonment of Ciri and attempts to get her pregnant by Auberon is mentioned only briefly.
 In any case, Ciri appears to have gotten over it and trusts him.

 Geralt, who is wary of Avallac’h’s intentions throughout the game, agrees to explore the lab with Yennefer and Ciri.
 They discover a large genealogy tree and extensive notes charting the Lara gene and Avallac’h’s attempts to replicate it.